sofastack/sofa-jraft/README.md

 </p>

 ## Known Users
-The SOFABoot users (the names are in no particular order).
-Please leave a comment [here](https://github.com/sofastack/sofastack.tech/issues/5) to tell us your scenario to make SOFABoot better.
+These are the companies using SOFAStack (the names are in no particular order).
+Please leave a comment [here](https://github.com/sofastack/sofastack.tech/issues/5) to tell us your scenario to make SOFAStack better.
 <div>
 <img alt="蚂蚁集团" src="https://gw.alipayobjects.com/mdn/sofastack/afts/img/A*aK79TJUJykkAAAAAAAAAAAAAARQnAQ" height="60" />
 <img alt="网商银行" src="https://gw.alipayobjects.com/mdn/sofastack/afts/img/A*uAmFRZQ0Z4YAAAAAAAAAAABjARQnAQ" height="60" />